-Now that you’ve got a national presence on Google My Business, you need to optimise each location for local audiences.
+Now that you’ve got a national presence on Google Business Profile, you need to optimise each location for local audiences.
 If anything changes at specific locations, ensure that the relevant information is always up-to-date for every branch – especially for locations where the general public visits.

-For a more detailed look at how to change the information for individual locations, take a look at our How to update your information in Google My Business article.
+For a more detailed look at how to change the information for individual locations, take a look at our How to update your information in Google Business Profile article.

 Aside from the physical location of your business to user searches, accurate information is the biggest ranking factor in local search – so make sure you keep on top of this.
 Not to mention that incorrect info could cost you valuable visits and custom.

-Also, take advantage of posts in Google My Business.
+Also, take advantage of posts in Google Business Profile.
 This feature allows you to publish posts as a local business for individual locations and provide relevant information to people in each area.
 For example, you can post changes to services during periods of lockdown or offer tips on how to manage waste more effectively as restrictions change.

 The idea is to engage with local audiences and build a working relationship with the people who matter to your brand.

 Another great feature for engaging with local audiences is Questions & Answers.
 This feature allows members of the public to ask questions and you can provide the answers they (and others) need.
 Be careful, though, because other members of the public can answer questions on your behalf so make sure you get there first and answer FAQs on your own terms.

-If you’re having problems managing your Google My Business account and aren’t sure how to expand your search presence nationally, you can find out more about our local SEO services or if you’d like to speak to one of our SEO specialists, contact us on 02392 830281 or submit your details here.
+If you’re having problems managing your Google Business Profile account and aren’t sure how to expand your search presence nationally, you can find out more about our local SEO services or if you’d like to speak to one of our SEO specialists, contact us on 02392 830281 or submit your details here.